KonishchevDmitry/psh/doc/intro.rst

 .. note::

-    You should always iterate over process output inside a `with` context (see TODO for description why).
+    You should always iterate over process output inside a ``with`` context (see :py:class:`Process` for description why).

+.. _working-with-ssh:

 Working with SSH
 ----------------

-When you need to run a specific command on a remote host you have to run ssh and pass commands to it as arguments which breaks all the idea of creating and piping processes with psh.
+When you need to run a specific command on a remote host you have to run ssh and pass commands to it as arguments which breaks the all idea of creating and piping processes with psh.
 For this reason psh gives you a way to run processes on a remote host in the same way you use for the local host.
 The only thing you have to do is to run shell process (ssh, pdsh, etc) with ``_shell = True``